focusaurus/express_code_structure/README.md

 * Be size-appropriate
   * Don't create "Mansion Directories" where there's just 1 file all alone 3 directories down.
 You can see this happening in the [Ansible Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html) that shames small projects into creating 10+ directories to hold 10+ files when 1 directory with 3 files would be much more appropriate.
 You don't drive a bus to work (unless you're a bus driver, but even then your driving a bus AT work not TO work), so don't create filesystem structures that aren't justified by the actual files inside them.
 * Be modular but pragmatic
   * The node community overall favors small modules.
-Anything that can cleanly be separated out from your app entirely should be extracted into a module either for internal use or publically published on npm.
+Anything that can cleanly be separated out from your app entirely should be extracted into a module either for internal use or publicly published on npm.
 However, for the medium-sized applications that are the scope here, the overhead of this can add tedium to your workflow without commensurate value.
 So for the time when you have some code that is factored out but not enough to justify a completely separate npm module, just consider it a "**proto-module**" with the expectation that when it crosses some size threshold, it would be extracted out.
   * Some folks such as [@hij1nx](https://twitter.com/hij1nx) even include an `app/node_modules` directory and have `package.json` files in the **proto-module** directories to facilitate that transition and act as a reminder.
 * Be easy to locate code
   * Given a feature to build or a bug to fix, our goal is that a developer has no struggle locating the source files involved.